 He invites me to remember my own and my family’s story.
 To remember that in His time He brought those tears of repentance from the Word I spoke as a little girl.
 He reminds me that as He drew my Mum into His arms in her own weakness and need, through the ravages of cancer, how she turned to embrace the now grown man, she hadn’t understood as a little traumatized boy.
 How her heart broke in two, as she finally recognized the root of his rebellion.
 And how the Spirit breath filling her to overflowing poured out upon me also, to draw me into the light of God’s love for me, in my own sin and need, too.

 He reminds me that I am no longer that little girl caught in lies.
 He reminds me that the Word I speak in His Name is not my responsibility to perform and complete, but His alone.
 He reminds me that when people turn against me and see me as the enemy, I can rest in His love and acceptance and release them into His love and care, rather than clinging to them and embracing the accusations the enemy flings at me.

 He helps me see how my own, my Mum’s story and my little adopted brother’s are in fact so similar.
-How all each one of us truly needed all along was arms wrapped around us.
-And He reminds me of all the ways He saw and held out His arms to my Mum, my little brother and I in our weakness and need through the many years of our blindness and rebellion.
+How all each one of us truly needed was Him.
+And He reminds me of all the ways He saw and extended compassion and mercy to my Mum, my little brother and I in our weakness and need, through the many years of our blindness and rebellion.
 How when no one else saw our need, HE always did.
 How He cupped our every tear and how nothing was ever wasted.
 How even now, with my Mum in heaven, He is still turning our ashes into beauty.